fernaag/Global_LIB_system/README.md

     - overview: Contains all plots generated from the MATILDA model that are included in the main manuscript.
     - SI: Contains all plots generated from the MATILDA model that are included in the SI.
 5) MATILDA.py is the main script that runs the dynamic stock model based on the parameters.
 The functions that generate the relevant plots are defined at the end of the script and need to be called for them to execute.
 This also applies to the long lifetime and battery reuse and replacement scenarios.
+    - The input data files as numpy arrays are provided openly in the following repository: https://doi.org/10.5281/zenodo.7252047
+    - To run the model, the files need to be downloaded and the path to read them in MATILDA needs to be updated as indicated in the code
 6) product_component_model.py and ODYM_Classes.py: Needed to compute the stock dynamics.
 The product_component_model presented here is an extention to the framework presented by Aguilar Lopez at al. here: https://doi.org/10.1111/jiec.13316